web2solutions/MAP-API/README.md

 # MAP-API

+Descrition

 	MAP API RESTFul psgi application

 Language: Perl

 Framework: Dancer

+Application server: Centos 5.9

+Database driver on Application server: DBD Sybase

+Database Server: SQL Server

+The Centos 5.9 OS uses the Perl 5.8 distribution, we will install a independently perl distribution and use it, then avoiding to use the official OS perl distribution.

+In this way, we need to install perlbrew to be able to have and manage multiple Perl distributions installed on the server

 ## Environment deploy

-Application server -> Centos 5.9

-The Centos 5.9 OS uses the Perl 5.8 distribution, we will install standalone perl distributions and use it avoiding to use the OS perl distribution.

 install perlbrew